knoddin/ProjectOne/README.md

   6)Stick to one problem at a time.
 My best work was done when focusing on one task at a time.

+  Improvements made since version 1.0:
+  1) A PATCH request was able to be made by updating the game status in the API.
+  2) A GET request was able to be made by accessing the api and retrieving number of games that a player has played.
+  3) Modal buttons hide and show depending on whether a user is signed in or signed out.
+  4) The game board is hidden or shown depending on whether a user is signed in or signed out.
+  5) The new game buttons is hidden or shown depending on whether a user is signed in or signed out.
+  6) The game data is hidden or shown depending on whether a user is signed in or signed out.
+  7) SCSS additions have been made to clean up the appearance of the app.

 ```;